© Wiley Periodicals, Inc.

 European Molecular Biology Laboratory (EMBL)

-To create hypertext links authors must supply the gene name as appears in the article, the database where the record appears, and the database specific identification number or name.
+To create hypertext links authors must supply the gene name as it appears in the article, the database where the record appears, and the database specific identification number or name.
 It is the responsibility of the author(s) to ensure that the database information that is provided with the manuscript is correct and up to date.
 The publisher will not submit new information to the databases.
 Incorrect information will result in the omission of hypertext links in the article.
 For those articles containing gene and protein sequence information with a corresponding database record (see list of databases above) hyperlinked database queries will be added to the online version for the full text HTML.

 Reference should be made only to articles that are published or in press.
 Unpublished results and personal communications should be cited parenthetically in the text, not in the reference list.
 Authors are responsible for the accuracy of the references.
 References in the text should be made by author’s name followed by the year of publication, arranged chronologically, then alphabetically.
 When there are more than two authors, use the first author’s name and et al.